adammj/ecg-sleep-staging/README.md

 To use either model, just run the following from your python environment:

 ```
-python train.py your_datafile.mat
+python train.py your_datafile.h5
 ```

-The `your_datafile.mat` can either be in the same folder, or elsewhere (as long as the complete path is provided).
-The code will load the appropriate model, check the file, score the sleep, and save a `results.mat` file in the same folder.
+The `your_datafile.h5` can either be in the same folder, or elsewhere (as long as the complete path is provided).
+The code will load the appropriate model, check the file, score the sleep, and save a `results.h5` file in the same folder.

 If you need any assistance, please feel free to contact me (contact details provided in the paper).
 I will be happy to help you use and modify the code to work on your own data, as well as replicate anything from the paper.